eddydatabox/Eddy-Porfolio/README.md

 #### Option 1: Running using free online resources (1-click, recommended)

 The easiest way to start executing the code is to click the **Run** button at the top of this page and select **Run on Binder**.
-You can also select "Run on Colab" or "Run on Kaggle", but you'll need to create an account on [Google Colab](https://colab.research.google.com) or [Kaggle](https://kaggle.com) to use these platforms.
+You can also select "Run on Colab" or "Run on Kaggle", but you'll need to create an account on [Google Colab](https://colab.research.google.com).
 This tutorial covers the following topics:

 - Reading a CSV file into a Pandas data frame
 - Retrieving data from Pandas data frames
 - Querying, soring, and analyzing data

-- Merging, grouping, and aggregation of data
+# Project 2: Simple Used Car Price Prediction Model
+#### Option 1: Running using free online resources (1-click, recommended)

+The easiest way to start executing the code is to click the **Run** button at the top.
+- Reading a CSV file into a Pandas data frame
-- Extracting useful information from dates
+- Retrieving data from Pandas data frames
-- Basic plotting using line and bar charts
-- Writing data frames to CSV files
+- Querying, soring, and analyzing data